elizabethstestcourse/Coding-Exercises/README.md

 5. Add your name and date to the Commit Message box.
 6. Click Commit
 7. Click the green up arrow to Push your change to Git.
 This will ask you for your Github username and password.

+### Or, you can upload files directly to Github on the website.

 ### Here are the rules for adding code to this directory: